dsvanidze/vue-sfc-rollup/examples/sfc-rollup-vuetify/README.md

 `npm run buid`

 # How to build your bundle
 If all steps above worked for you then you should be able to bundle your components.
-You need to take a look at several files in this project and copy them in your existing vue project.
-If you change names and several lines, it should work.
+You need to take a look at several files in this project and copy & adjust them in your existing vue project.
+If you change several lines, it should work.

 Copy *build/rollup.config.js* in your project

 Copy & adjust these files to your project:
 1. *sfc-rollup-vuetify.d.ts*
 2. *tsconfig.json*